This is an in-depth guide to the best dart games to play with your friends.

 Add Doubles and Triples

 If you’re really an expert, try using only doubles or triples as legal shots.
 For instance, make it so you must hit a double of each number to move on to the next.

 Fourth on our list of fun and popular dart games for most skill levels, the game of Legs is all about hitting the highest possible number of points for each turn.

 It’s similar to the 01 dart games without the doubling in and out requirements.

 Any number of players can play.
 But this game is definitely more fun when several players are involved.

 All numbers on the board are in play.
-Yet just like in 301 and 501 games, the most commonly targeted numbers are 20 and 19.
+But, as in games of 301 and 501, the most commonly targeted numbers are 20 and 19 to gain points quickly.

 How to Play Legs